Russia threatens Syria resolution at UN

 Russia has tabled a resolution critical of both sides in the 10-month uprising.

 Meanwhile, the UK has accused Iran and Lebanon's Hezbollah movement of helping the Syrian government suppress dissent.

 Prime Minister David Cameron told parliament that evidence had emerged that Tehran was supplying arms to the Syrian security forces, saying Turkey had intercepted some "particularly interesting" shipments.

 "People should also know that Hezbollah is an organisation standing up and supporting this wretched tyrant who is killing so many of his own people," he added, referring to Syrian President Bashar al-Assad.

 Mr Cameron also promised that the UK would "lead the way" in tightening sanctions against Syria, including asset freezes and travel bans.

 Diplomats in Brussels also said EU foreign ministers were planning another round of sanctions targeting the Syrian government.

 The UN says more than 5,000 people have been killed since March.

-On Wednesday, activists said at least 10 people had been killed by security forces, including six in the central city of Homs, where there were earlier reports of explosions and heavy gunfire.'One-sided'
+On Wednesday, activists said at least 10 people had been killed by security forces, including six in the central city of Homs, where there were earlier reports of explosions and heavy gunfire.